 Buying tax liens is an opportunity to own a property for pennies on the dollar.
 While this is entirely true when buying tax liens, develop proper due diligence procedures so you aren’t buying a piece of swampland and trying to evict alligators.

-Here Are Five Quick Tips You Should Know Before Investing in a Tax Lien in Washington DC and North Carolina
+Here Are Five Quick Tips You Should Know Before Investing in a Tax Lien in Charlotte

 Start Close to Home

 You can buy tax liens anywhere.
-Initially, stick to Washington DC and North Carolina and the surrounding areas, where things are more familiar and accessible.
+Initially, stick to Charlotte and the surrounding areas, where things are more familiar and accessible.
 You’ll be able to easily drive to visually inspect potential properties and neighborhoods.
 Of course, if your neighborhood is too expensive or competitive for lien investments, then venturing out a bit further is necessary.

 But learning the process closer to home helps you avoid mistakes of investing in properties sight unseen.
 Once you have a few deals under your belt, you’ll be able to develop a plan and process to determine if further locations are a good investment.